mongodb/docs/source/includes/api/no-query-parameters.rst

-This endpoint does not use HTTP request query parameters.
+This endpoint may use any of the HTTP request query parameters available to all |mms| API resources.
+These are all optional.

+.. include:: /includes/api/base-query-parameters.rst